nus-oss/nus-oss.github.io/pages/iwm.md

   * RepoSense: 2-3 slots/year
   * TEAMMATES: 3-6 slots/year
 * CP3108A is worth 2M while CP3108B is worth 4MC.
 Both are graded CS/CU.
 More info given [here](http://www.comp.nus.edu.sg/cug/catalogue/idm/#CP3108A).
+* There are two main intakes for IWM@NUS-OSS:
-* If you are selected for an IWM@NUS-OSS, you will be **_officially_ enrolled in the <tooltip content="i.e., CP3108A/B">target module</tooltip> in semester 1** (i.e., Aug-Dec) of the following AY.
+  * **Summer intake**: You will do the bulk (>80%) of the work during the summer.
+You will be ==_officially_ enrolled in the <tooltip content="i.e., CP3108A/B">target module</tooltip> in semester 1== (i.e., Aug-Dec) of the following AY.
-  * However, the work can begin earlier e.g., during the summer (preferred).
-You can even finish the work during the summer itself.
+  * **Semester 1 intake**: You will enroll in the module, and do the work, during the semester 1 (i.e., Aug-Dec) itself.
 * You are responsible for ensuring that you are officially eligible to take the target module.
     CP3108A/B enrollment is controlled by the SoC UG office (not by NUS-OSS or prof Damith).

 ---

 ## {{ icon_tick }} Enrolling

-* A _call for application_ will be sent out to year-2 computing students around mid-May (and in some years, again in late-July).
+* The _call for application_ for the summer intake will be sent out to year-2 computing students around mid-May.
+In some years (if there are vacancies), another call for the semester 1 intake will be sent in late-July.
 * You can also apply any time using [this form](https://forms.gle/56mfhBmeksr2hju58) but the chance of acceptance is higher when applying during the summer period.
 * If you are selected (after some initial screening), please **enroll in the module 'officially'** as explained [here](https://wiki.nus.edu.sg/display/SUW/Independent+Study+Modules) (requires login)